Valencia Open

-The Valencia Open, formerly known as Open de Tenis Comunidad Valenciana, was a professional men's tennis tournament played in Valencia, Spain.
-It was part of the Association of Tennis Professionals (ATP) Tour.
-The tournament was first played in Valencia in 1995 before moving to the Club de Tenis Puente Romano in Marbella for the 1996 and 1997 editions.
+The Valencia Open (formerly Open de Tenis Comunidad Valenciana) was a professional tennis tournament, part of the ATP Tour and held in Valencia, Spain until 2015.
+The event was first played in Valencia in 1995 before moving to the Club de Tenis Puente Romano in Marbella for the 1996 and 1997 editions.
 From 1998 to 2002, the event was held in Mallorca, and finally, in 2003, moved back to its location in Valencia.

 It was an ATP International Series tournament held on outdoor clay courts until 2008.
 In 2009, the Valencia Open and the Madrid Masters switched calendar dates and surfaces, with the Madrid Masters becoming an outdoor clay court tournament and Valencia getting into the ATP World Tour 500 series category as an indoor hardcourt tournament held in November at the newly opened L'Agora in Ciutat de les Arts i les Ciències.
-In 2015, the tournament was downgraded to the ATP World Tour 250 series.
-It ended with the 2015 event.
+In 2015, the tournament was downgraded to the ATP 250-level and ultimately ended up being the last edition of the event.
+The tournament sold its 500-level event license to the Vienna Open, which allowed the Vienna event to be upgraded to an ATP 500 status.